dentarg/auth0-blog/_posts/2018-03-22-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ![Configuring permissions and roles](https://cdn.auth0.com/blog/asp-net-react/permissions.png)

-Now let's go and define two roles for your application: *Admin*, having both permissions you've just created, and *User*, having just the `read:books` permission.
+Now you need to define two roles for your application: *Admin*, having both permissions you've just created, and *User*, having just the `read:books` permission.
 By selecting *Roles* section and then clicking *Creating Role* button, you are asked to provide a few information about the role you want to create, as you can see in the following picture:

 ![Configuring permissions and roles](https://cdn.auth0.com/blog/asp-net-react/create-role.png)